rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 ## Data files at startup

-When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite wrote the file.
+When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file.
 The node refuses to start if any file fails the check.
 This catches bitrot that accumulates while a node sits shut down.

 ## Snapshots